-Sophie (current student)
+Sophie (alumni student)

 Response to the religion blog question “List some of your daily crosses”: I think some of the most difficult daily crosses are biting back bitterness or anguish, accepting the hard parts in life, and knowing that no matter how much we struggle, Jesus faced something far worse.

 To keep your head up when everything is looking down, to jump to our feet after being kicked to the dirt, and to truly believe that Jesus has gone through pain so utterly intense that ours pales in comparison are what I think some of the greatest crosses to bear, although hopefully they aren’t faced daily.

 We need to comprehend that our suffering will come to an end, as all pain does, and that, since Jesus triumphed over death, something practically unthinkable to us mortals, we need to trust Him and His Father, for He has faced unbearable harm for the life of mankind, so we should be able to take the smaller aches in our lives with something like gratitude.

 The Asbury Family

 It’s taken me some time since we moved from Arizona, but I wanted to make sure I had the opportunity to say thank you to the Pope John community for embracing our family when we moved from Ohio 3 years ago and the overwhelming well wishes we received upon our return back to Ohio just before Thanksgiving.
 We could not have been more blessed to have found a place as special as BPJXXIII for our children.